Is Peabody Energy Corporation (BTU) a Keeper?

-Peabody Energy Corporation (NYSE:BTU) went up by 2.60% from its latest closing price compared to the recent 1-year high of $33.29.
-The company’s stock price has collected 3.74% of gains in the last five trading sessions.
+Peabody Energy Corporation (NYSE:BTU) went down by -10.54% from its latest closing price compared to the recent 1-year high of $33.29.
+The company’s stock price has collected -10.51% of loss in the last five trading sessions.

 Is It Worth Investing in Peabody Energy Corporation (NYSE :BTU) Right Now?